The premium (tariff) is governed by the type of cover selected by the proposer as decided by the insurance regulator in India’s IRDA.

 - 1.2 per mille (thousand) per annum for clerical staff not engaged in manual labour

-- Medical expense (if covered) limit including cost of ambulance increases the premium in the following manner:
+- Medical expense (if covered) limit including the cost of an ambulance increases the premium in the following manner:

 Expense per case!
 (Rs.)